Brian Holton (translator): Academic career

-He was at the Language Centre of the University of Newcastle-upon-Tyne from 1997 - 9 as a lecturer in Chinese teaching Chinese language and Chinese-English translation.
-At the same university he was from 1993-7 a Lector in Chinese, teaching Chinese language.
+He was at the Language Centre of the University of Newcastle-upon-Tyne from 1997 to 1999 as a lecturer in Chinese teaching Chinese language and Chinese-English translation.
+At the same university he was from 1993 to 1997 a lector in Chinese, teaching Chinese language.

-From 2000-2009 Holton worked at the Hong Kong Polytechnic University, Department of Chinese & Bilingual Studies, teaching Chinese-English translation and cultural studies, as an Assistant Professor.
+From 2000 to 2009 Holton worked at the Hong Kong Polytechnic University, Department of Chinese & Bilingual Studies, teaching Chinese-English translation and cultural studies, as an assistant professor.

 Marriage

 Holton is married to Guo Ying (郭莹), an author of popular Chinese travel books.

 Published works

 With Herbert, W.N. and Yang, Lian eds (forthcoming 2010/11) Anthology of Contemporary Chinese Poetry (working title) Tarset: Bloodaxe Books.